DanielGaudlandJacobsen/Dat305-Task-3/README.md

 # Dat305-Task-3

-In order to run the file just execute the cells from the top.
+In order to run the project code open the main.ipynb and execute the cells from the top.

 Make sure the dependencies from requirements.txt are installed in your environment.